Write a Killer Cover Letter for a Scholarship (w/Example)

 Of course, there is so much that I still have and want to learn.
 I am eager to start my undergraduate education and learn from experts in the field.
 I am excited to take journalism, communication, and marketing courses and learn everything there is to know.
 I am also hoping to work with the Pennsylvania Daily and join the journalism club on campus.
 I want to take advantage of every opportunity offered to further my career and personal growth.

 As you are well aware, the cost of college is very high.
-As much as I have saved from babysitting during high school, I will still have to take out loans to fund my college education.
+As much as I have saved during high school, I will still have to take out loans to fund my college education.
 I am planning to work part-time during my studies, but I don’t want work to interfere too much with my school work.
 This scholarship would greatly help me cover some of these fees and give me more time to focus on school.

 I am very hardworking and creative, and I can’t wait to contribute my talents to the University of Pennsylvania.
 I would be so grateful to receive a scholarship.
 Thank you for your time and I look forward to hearing from you soon.